CoderK-debug/OSINT-FRAMEWORK/target-setup.md

 2. Interaction with the Target; and,
 3. Target setup finalization.

-# TOOLS FOR THIS EXERCISE
-We all know that having unorganized files and records makes the task more difficult and increases delivery timefreame.
-This is why, I want to make sure my records are perfectly organized for an efficient operation.

-* Tool 1: Graphical UI
-* Tool 2: CLI
-* Tool 3: Advanced

 # KEYWORDS LIST LOGIC EXAMPLE

-Our target name is: [John Doe]
+Our target full name is: [John Doe]

 Logic Example: